 We offer our natural utensil sets wholesale to zero waste and organic shops worldwide and also offer customisable bamboo cutlery sets for events, weddings and festivals.

-To apply to become a Jungle Culture stockist or to enquire about customisation options for our wooden utensil sets, get in touch today and one of our Jungle Team members will respond within 24 hours.
+To apply to become a Jungle Culture stockist or to enquire about our bamboo cutlery wholesale, get in touch today and one of our Jungle Team members will respond within 24 hours.

 If you are hosting a plastic-free event and would like to enquire about personalised or custom-branded bamboo cutlery sets, our UK-based design team will help create the perfect eco-product to showcase your brand.